 Less is more, but less is often much harder to achieve than more.
 The biggest mistake I see non-designers make is to add elements (bold! underline! symbols and pictures!) to emphasise a point.
 Simplicity is the key to effectively getting your point across and making it easy for your website visitors to understand your message.

 This key term is something I find myself repeating all too often in our office.
 Make sure that all elements on a webpage are relative in size to their importance.
 Every element on the page cannot carry the same importance so, it shouldn’t carry the same visual weight.
 More important elements can be easily distinguished with placement, size and colour.

 Pick up where your designer left off.
-Your website’s color scheme has been taken into very careful consideration, so utilize it.
-Choose colors in your scheme that are on opposite ends of the spectrum, it will help viewers distinguish elements and take the appropriate action.
-Do NOT choose colors that are not in the website scheme simply because you think it will catch someone’s attention – too often, you WILL catch someone’s attention, but not for the right reasons.
+Your website’s colour scheme has been taken into very careful consideration, so utilise it.
+Choose colours in your scheme that are on opposite ends of the spectrum, it will help viewers distinguish elements and take the appropriate action.
+Do NOT choose colours that are not in the website scheme simply because you think it will catch someone’s attention – too often, you WILL catch someone’s attention, but not for the right reasons.

 If you want to read more, the original article was on: business2community.com